Read Mapping Near Non-Volatile Memory: Discussion Conclusion

 \section{Discussion \& Conclusion}

-As semiconductor technology revolutionized computing, high-throughput DNA sequencing technology termed Next Generation Sequencing (NGS), revolutionized genomic research.
+\ignore{ As semiconductor technology revolutionized computing, high-throughput DNA sequencing technology revolutionized genomic research.
 As a result, a progressively growing number of short DNA sequences, generated at a faster rate than Moore's Law, needs to be {\em mapped} to reference genomes which themselves represent full-fledged assemblies of already sequenced DNA fragments.
-This search-heavy data-intensive mapping task does not need complex floating point arithmetic, and therefore, is particularly suitable to in- or near-memory processing, where non-volatile memory can accommodate the large memory footprint in an area and energy efficient manner.
-This paper details the design of such a near-(non-volatile)-memory sequence mapping accelerator, \arch, which results in 4.0$\times$ higher throughput while consuming 26.2$\times$ less energy when compared to a highly-optimized software implementation for modern GPUs.
+This search-heavy data-intensive mapping task does not need complex floating point arithmetic, and therefore, is particularly suitable to in- or near-memory processing, where non-volatile memory can accommodate the large memory footprint in an area and energy efficient manner. }

+A common critical first step in a diverse set of emerging bioinformatics applications is {\em read mapping}, a search heavy, memory intensive approximate pattern matching problem.
+This suggests TCAM-based acceleration, which by definition features fast parallel in-memory search.
+However, the excessive energy consumption and lack of support for similarity matching under noise hinders the direct application of TCAM-based search, irrespective of volatility, where only non-volatile TCAM can accommodate the large memory footprint in an area-efficient way.
+This paper proposes \arch, a novel {\em read mapping} accelerator which unlocks the throughput potential of non-volatile TCAM. \arch\ {results in} up to {113.5$\times$} ({3.6$\times$}) higher throughput while consuming up to {210.9$\times$} ({1.36$\times$}) less energy when compared to a highly-optimized GPU (accelerator) implementation.

+\ignore{ The evaluated proof-of-concept implementation represents one feasible point in the rich design space of \arch.
+The system interface can take a different form, as well.
+3D stacking is an option, for example, to enable even more parallelism subject to thermal budget.
+That said, the evaluated design point features TCAM which suits very well to efficient similarity search and the evaluated interface leads to a relatively less intrusive design.
+This paper details the design of such a near-(non-volatile)-memory sequence mapping accelerator, \arch, which results in up to {113.5$\times$} ({3.6$\times$}) higher throughput while consuming up to {210.9$\times$} ({1.36$\times$}) less energy when compared to a highly-optimized GPU (accelerator) implementation. }

+\ignore{ Thereby \arch\ can improve the throughput by up to {113.5$\times$} ({3.6$\times$}); the energy consumption, by up to {210.9$\times$} ({1.36$\times$}), when compared to a GPU (accelerator) baseline, which represents one of the highest-throughput implementations known. }